-Inflation adoption ranges from evolutionary to revolutionary.
+(ii) Inflation adoption ranges from evolutionary to revolutionary.
 Many countries have adopted inflation targeting without satisfying one or more of the above mentioned conditions.
 For example, Chile and Israel targeted the exchange rate during most of the 1990s (Israel still does it today).
-The Bank of England started inflation targeting well before obtaining instrument independence.
-Most countries adopted inflation targeting without full measures of policy transparency (including publication of inflation reports, inflation projections, and monetary policy meeting minutes) and accountability well after adopting inflation targeting.
-Some countries - including Colombia, Israel, Korea, Mexico, and South Africa - do not publish inflation forecasts yet.
-On the other extreme is, for example, Brazil, who adopted full-fledged inflation targeting from the beginning.
+The Bank of England started inflation targeting well before attaining instrument independence.
+Most countries adopted inflation targeting well before achieving high levels of policy transparency (including publication of inflation reports, inflation projections, and monetary policy meeting minutes) and full accountability.
+Some countries - including Colombia, Israel, Korea, Mexico, Peru, and South Africa - do not publish inflation forecasts yet.
+On the other extreme is Brazil, who adopted full-fledged inflation targeting right from the start.

 Country experience suggests that adoption of inflation targeting during the 1990s has been equivalent to a monetary policy learning process.
-Only by now there is a broad consensus about the conditions that should be in place for effective full-fledged inflation targeting - but these were less clear in the first half of the 1990s when early inflation targeters perfected their framework by learning from their own and the other inflation targeters' cumulative experience.
+Only by now there is a broad consensus about the conditions that should be in place for effective full-fledged inflation targeting.
+However these prerequisites were less obvious in the first half of the 1990s, when early inflation targeters perfected their framework by learning from their own and the other inflation targeters' cumulative experience.

-Inflation ranges from moderately high to very low at inflation targeting adoption dates.
-Some countries adopted inflation targeting at rates well above steady-state inflation, using inflation targeting as the main device to build up credibility, bring down inflation expectations, and pursue a path of convergence to low stationary inflation.
-This is the case of early emerging-country inflation targeters that started at initial inflation rates of 15-45% (Chile, Israel, Peru) and subsequent emerging-country adopters where initial inflation was in the range of 7-20% (Czech Republic, Colombia, Mexico, Poland).
+(iii) Inflation ranges from moderately high to very low at inflation targeting adoption dates.
+Some countries adopted inflation targeting when their inflation rates were well above steady-state levels, using inflation targeting as the main device to build up credibility, bring down inflation expectations, and pursue a path of convergence to low and stationary inflation.
+This is the case of early emerging-country inflation targeters that started at initial inflation rates of 15-45% (Chile, Israel, Peru) and subsequent emerging-country adopters where initial inflation was in the range of 7-20% (Czech Republic,

+Colombia, Mexico, Poland).
 This stands in contrast to all industrial-country and some emerging-country inflation targeters that started at initial inflation close to stationary low levels.

-Multi-year transition toward steady-state inflation poses serious challenges and difficulties to inflation targeting, including the need for announcing annual inflation targets under conditions of high inflation expectations and limited policy credibility.
+Multi-year transitions toward steady-state inflation pose serious challenges and difficulties to inflation targeting, including the need for announcing annual inflation targets (that are much harder to meet) under conditions of high inflation expectations and limited policy credibility.
 We postpone discussion of the issues related to transition to low inflation to section 3 below.

-Inflation targeters vary widely regarding inflation targeting implementation features, including target price index, target width, target horizon, escape clauses, accountability of target misses, goal independence, and overall transparency and accountability regarding conduct of policy under inflation targeting.
+(iv) Inflation targeters vary widely regarding inflation targeting implementation features, including target price index, target width, target horizon, escape clauses, accountability of target misses, goal independence, and overall transparency and accountability regarding conduct of policy under inflation targeting.
 Some of these differences can be attributed to country variation in institutions and history; other reflect the differences between inflation targeting in transition toward and at low inflation (as discussed below).
 Moreover, some differences of inflation targeting design features also reflect different views among policy makers and academics about how monetary policy under inflation targeting should be conducted in conditions of low inflation.